Share repurchase: Criticism

+Academic research highlights the potential for the misuse of share repurchases, for instance to satisfy greenmail, to manipulate executive compensation, and in the case of open-market repurchases (the authorization of which does not actually require the company to repurchase shares), to send false signals to mislead investors.

+Executive compensation is often affected by share buybacks.
+Part of their rewards may be tied to targets on share price or earnings per share.
+Due to the reduction of the number of shares, the share price increases more than the market capitalization of the company.
+Share repurchases have been criticized for causing misaligned incentives between total shareholder value and executive compensation.
+In a similar vein, share buybacks can be used to avoid dividends' reduction of the ex-dividend share price, where this metric is used to determine compensation.
+Where repurchases are more tax-efficient for executives who own stock than dividends are, they are more likely to be chosen over paying dividends.
+Corporate executives are more likely to sell their stock shortly after a repurchase program has been announced.

-Share repurchases have been critically evaluated since the 1970's when Securities and Exchange Commission ascertained "that a large volume of stock buybacks would manipulate the market".
+Share repurchases have been critically evaluated since the 1970s when the Securities and Exchange Commission ascertained "that a large volume of stock buybacks would manipulate the market".
 Rule 10b-18 has been criticized for leaving stock repurchases "virtually unregulated".

 According to Lenore Palladino, an economist at the Roosevelt Institute, stock buy back programs are "one of the drivers of our imbalanced economy, in which corporate profits and shareholder payments continue to grow while wages for typical workers stay flat".

-Executive compensation is often affected by share buybacks.
-Part of their rewards may be tied to targets on share price or earnings per share.
-Due to the reduction of the number of shares the share price increases more than the market capitalization of the company.
-Share repurchases has been criticized for causing misaligned incentives between total shareholder value and executive compensation.

 It has been argued that share buybacks can harm a company by leading to more capital expenditure on buybacks than R&D, thus hampering innovation.
 From July 1999 at the start of Carly Fiorina's tenure to 2011 at the end of Leo Apotheker's tenure, HP spent $67 billion on stock buybacks, even as HP's business performance was mixed and innovation largely vanished.